Remmold/Lab1-DNA-Decoding-OPA24/README.md

 ---
 ## Update:
-realised asignment was supposed to be in a function format so i quickly updates and made it a function with filepath as parameter
+realised asignment was supposed to be in a function format so i quickly updated and made it a function with filepath as parameter